anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter02.rst

 This chapter will use the requirements defined in the Kubernetes Reference Architecture.
 The additional implementation requirements are to be incorporated here.
-If architecture requirements are missing in :ref:`ref_arch/kubernetes/chapters/chapter02:Reference Architecture Specification`, then RI2 will open an issue and suggest the changes.
+If architecture requirements are missing in :ref:`ref_arch/kubernetes/chapters/chapter04:Component Level Architecture`, then RI2 will open an issue and suggest the changes.

 Definitions